annotations.precomputed#

 • write_by_spatial_chunk (bool) – bool Whether to write the spatial index.

 • num_spatial_levels (int) – int The maximum number of spatial index levels to write.
 If not all levels are needed (because all annotations fit within the first N levels), then the actual number of levels written will be less than this value.
+The default allows up to 64 levels (at least 9e18 spatial subdivisions at the finest level), which far exceeds the max that any real dataset would need.

 • target_chunk_limit (int) –